Every Eclipse Through 2030

 Every eclipse is one of two kinds, and the difference decides how you watch it:

 - A solar eclipse happens at new moon, when the Moon passes in front of the Sun.
-Never look at the partial phases without ISO 12312-2 eclipse glasses or a certified solar filter — ordinary sunglasses are not enough and will not protect your eyes.
+Never look at the partial phases without ISO 12312-2 eclipse glasses or a certified solar filter.
+Ordinary sunglasses are not enough and will not protect your eyes.
 The only moment it is safe to look with the naked eye is during the brief totality of a total eclipse, when the Sun’s disc is fully covered.

 - A lunar eclipse happens at full moon, when Earth’s shadow falls on the Moon.
 It is completely safe to watch with your naked eye, binoculars, or a telescope — no filter, no special gear, nothing to buy.

 Within each kind, how much gets covered sets the name.
-A total eclipse is the full event — the corona for a solar eclipse, the red “blood moon” for a lunar one.
+A total eclipse is the full event: the corona for a solar eclipse, the red “blood moon” for a lunar one.
 An annular solar eclipse is the “ring of fire”: the Moon is a little too far from Earth to cover the Sun completely, leaving a bright ring.
 A partial eclipse covers only part of the disc.

 Every eclipse through 2030

-Filter by type, and check the linked map for exactly where the shadow falls and the local timing on the day — the region below is the broad area where each eclipse is visible.
+Filter by type, and check the linked map for exactly where the shadow falls and the local timing on the day.
+The region below is the broad area where each eclipse is visible.

-How to watch
+How to watch a solar eclipse safely

 Why the Moon turns red